 The body contains more RBCs than any other type of cell, and each has a life span of about 4 months.
 Each day, the body produces new RBCs to replace those that die or are lost from the body.

-White blood cells (WBCs, and also called leukocytes, pronounced: LOO-kuh-sytes) are a key part of the body's system for defending itself against infection.
-They can move in and out of the bloodstream to reach affected tissues.
+White blood cells (WBCs, and also called leukocytes, pronounced: LOO-kuh-sytes) are a key part of the body's immune system, which is the body’s defense system against infection.
+WBCs can move in and out of the bloodstream to reach affected tissues.
 The blood contains far fewer white blood cells than red cells, although the body can increase production of WBCs to fight infection.

 There are several types of white blood cells, and their life spans vary from a few days to months.
 New cells are constantly being formed in the bone marrow.